SIDN/spinsite/www-spin/content/install/firmware/gl-inet.md

 When the image has been verified, the SPIN software will be installed.
 This can take a number of minutes.

+See this link for more detailed information: https://gl-inet.com/docs/mini/firmware/

 #### Alternative method

 Most devices have a second way of updating; the 'boot override method'.
 This is worth a shot if the device does not start normally or you cannot access the administrator panels anymore.